Miranda Lambert discography

-American country music singer Miranda Lambert has released ten studio albums, one extended play, one video album, and has made 23 other album appearances.
+American country music singer Miranda Lambert has released eleven studio albums, one extended play, one video album, and has made 23 other album appearances.
 She has released 39 singles (including seven as a featured artist), nine promotional singles, and 37 music videos (including five guest appearances).
 Lambert has sold 7 million albums in the United States, with her first seven studio albums being certified platinum.
 In 2001, Lambert released a self-titled and self-financed independent album.
 After gaining exposure as the third-place winner of the television competition Nashville Star, Lambert signed with Epic Nashville in 2004.

 Lambert's debut major-label album, Kerosene, was released in March 2005.
 Although its debut single, "Me and Charlie Talking", only reached 27 on the Billboard Hot Country Songs chart, the album debuted at number 1 on the Billboard Top Country Albums chart and 18 on the Billboard 200 list.
 The second single, entitled "Bring Me Down", was a second Top 40 hit.
 The release did not spawn a major hit until the title track was issued, peaking at number 15 on the Hot Country Songs chart, pressing the album to certify platinum in the United States.
 Her third album, Crazy Ex-Girlfriend, was released in May 2007, and also debuted at number 1 on the Top Country Albums chart, but peaked at number 6 on the Billboard 200 list.
 The title track was released as the lead single, but only peaked at number 50.
 The album's second single, "Famous in a Small Town", became her highest-peaking hit at that point, reaching number 14 in mid-2007.
 It was the third spawned single, entitled "Gunpowder & Lead", that yielded Lambert her first Top 10 hit on the Billboard Country Songs chart, peaking at number 7.
 The song's background and story yielded Crazy Ex-Girlfriend to certify gold in the United States in 2008, after selling 500,000 copies.
 The final single, "More Like Her", became her fourth Top 20 hit, after peaking at 17 in early 2009.